Transport Dependency: Optimal Transport Based Dependency Measures: Omitted statements and proofs

 Thus, if $\mu\colon\omega \mapsto \mu_\omega$ is measurable, then $\omega \mapsto (r_A\circ\mu)(\omega) = \mu_\omega(A)$ is also measurable as composition of measurable functions.
 Conversely, if $\omega \mapsto \mu_\omega(A)$ is measurable for each Borel set $A\subset X$, then $\mu^{-1}(G) \in \mathcal{F}$ for each $G\in\mathcal{G}$.
 Since $\mathcal{G}$ is a generator, this suffices to show that $\omega \mapsto \mu_\omega$ is measurable. \end{proof}

-We now return to the proof of Proposition~\ref{prop:upper-bound-ot}, where we aim to improve the inner integral occurring in equation \eqref{eq:upper-bound-margin-conditioned}.
-To do so, we let $\pi^*_x\in\CC\big(\gamma(x, \cdot), \mu\big)$ be an optimal transport plan with respect to the base costs $c_Y$ for each $x\in X$.
+We now return to the proof of Proposition~\ref{prop:upper-bound-ot}.
+Let $\pi^*_x\in\CC\big(\gamma(x, \cdot), \mu\big)$ be an optimal transport plan with respect to the base costs $c_Y$ for each $x\in X$.
 Corollary~5.22 in \textcite{villani2008} together with the continuity of $c_X$ and Lemma~\ref{lem:kernel-measurability} above guarantee that $\pi^*_x$ can be selected such that $(\pi^*_x)_{x\in X}$ is a probability kernel.
 We can thus define $\pi_3\in\PP(X\times Y)$ via

 It can easily be checked that the marginals of $\pi_3$ match $\gamma$ and $\mu\otimes\nu$.
 Using condition~\eqref{eq:marginal-cost-sup}, we find

 which shows the first inequality of the proposition.
 To assert the second inequality, one just has to note that $\pi_x^*\,c_Y \le \big(\gamma(x, \cdot)\otimes\nu\big)\,c_Y$ for each $x\in X$ by construction of $\pi^*_x$ as optimal plan. \end{proof}